aleixfortm/storymous-old/README.md

 # storymous

-**Storymous** is a story-based social media meant to deliver short and amazing stories.
+**Storymous** is a story-based social media where users create parallel stories together, forming amazing multi-option interactive stories.

 The front-end is fully responive, built without frameworks.
 The backend is supported by Flask, using Python.

 # Roadmap
 - ~~Make front-end reponsive to mobile and desktop resolutions~~
 - ~~Add login and register forms~~
 - ~~Save user data to database~~
 - ~~Styled~~
+- ~~Add error messages on login/register~~
+- Add feed options (General, following)
 - Add about section
 - Add user profile template
 - Track user stats